SebaSOFT/walls-have-ears/README.md

 ## Release Notes

 - v0.0.1: Initial release.
+- v0.0.2: Added translations and now compatible with FoundryVTT 0.8.x

 ## Features

 - Detects sound that are in range but through a wall, and muffles them
 - Ignores open doors so sound should not be muffled if listened throughan open door

+## How it works
+- Set sound occlussion to limited or none as needed
+- It will detect walls and muffle the sound
+- It also works with sound easing

 ## TO DO

-- Estimate L shaped rooms and track sound bouncing so it doesnt get muffled (possible echo/delay effect)
+- Estimate L shaped rooms and track sound bouncing, so it doesn't get muffled (possible echo/delay effect)
 - Have three or more muffling densities and assign them to the wall they are listening through
 - Test with more and more sounds